The Midget Submarines Of Aberlady Bay

 X Craft Midget Submarines

 Considerable efforts were made during the war to develop the potential inherent in small or midget submersible craft.
 Some, like the ‘human torpedo’ were little more than adapted torpedoes with frogmen sitting astride their dangerous cargoes.
-Others, like the X craft, were considerably more sophisticated and were, literally, small submarines.
+Others, like the X craft, were considerably more sophisticated and were, literally, fully operational submarines in miniature.

 In September 1943, in Operation Source, carried out in the cold waters of the Kaa Inlet in northern Norway, two X craft (X6 & X7) were successful in putting the German Battleship Tirpitz out of action long enough for the RAF to finish it off in Operation Paravane a year later.
 This was done with one of Barnes Wallis’s weapons, the ‘earthquake’ bomb, codenamed ‘Tallboy’.